 - Routine Bound: I firmly believe that creating routines and habits is the absolute best way to make changes in your life.
-Incorporating your goal into your daily routine ensures you’re making time for it and gives you a MUCH better chance of reaching it.
+Incorporating your goal into your daily routine ensures you’re making time for it.
+It also gives you a much better chance of reaching it.
 For example, you might say that every evening you get home from work at 6 pm and work on your online business until 8 pm.
 It becomes a daily routine and ensures you’re putting in the time to reach that $1,000/month goal.

 Some of the investments you’ll make in your side hustle will be tools, such as those to start your email list or market yourself on social media.

 Here are a few of my favorite tools that I use to run my business: